Best Colleges for Economics – An Introduction

 What is the best economics school in the world?

-Many of the best colleges for economics are located inside the US, but you can also find top tier programs in other countries.
+Many of the best colleges for economics are located in the US, but you can also find top-tier programs in other countries.
 Some of the best schools for economics outside of the US include the London School of Economics and Oxford University.

 U.S. News ranks the London School of Economics #7 in Best Universities for Economics and Business.
 At LSE, students can pursue a degree in economics, but also accounting, finance, data science, and business and management.
 Their department of economics is one of the largest in the world and regularly tops college rankings of the best economic schools outside of the US.